Why matting is a contamination control system—not a decorative afterthought

 Under the Health and Safety at Work Act 1974, employers have a duty to provide a safe working environment.
 Wet, contaminated floors are a foreseeable risk, and FMs are often the first line of accountability.

-The solution is not buying “a mat.”
+The solution recommended by First Mats is not buying “a mat.”
 It is implementing a contamination control system based on zoning.
 A single mat cannot scrape, wipe, and dry shoes effectively, which is why British Standard BS 7953:1999 (Entrance Flooring Systems) explicitly defines entrance matting as a system that must scrape, wipe, and retain soil.

 2. The Entrance Defence System (The 3-Zone Strategy)